Weak limits of entropy regularized Optimal Transport; potentials, plans and divergences: Introduction

-is very helpful.
-The knowledge of the asymptotic behaviour of \eqref{eq:etalim} provides consistent confidence intervals for the inference on $\pi_{\mP_n,\mQ_m}^{\epsilon}$, which gives theoretical support to the previously cited applications.
-With regards to the limit of \eqref{eq:etalim}, the recent work \cite{ChaosDecom} proved, for modified regularization procedure inspired by Schrodinger’s lazy gas experiment, the convergence towards where the variance $\sigma^2_{\lambda}(\eta)$ is
+is highly desirable.
+Indeed, in many of the previously cited applications, the optimal coupling itself is the object of interest.
+Obtaining the limit of~\eqref{eq:etalim} would allow the statistician to obtain consistent confidence intervals for inference on the coupling.
+With regards to the limit of \eqref{eq:etalim}, the recent work \cite{ChaosDecom} studied a modified regularization procedure inspired by Schrodinger’s lazy gas experiment giving rise to a different empirical estimator $\overline{\pi}_{\mP_n,\mQ_m} $.
+That work showed that if $\frac{m}{n + m} \to \lambda \in (0, 1)$, then $\overline{\pi}_{\mP_n,\mQ_m} $ satisfies where the variance $\sigma^2_{\lambda, \epsilon}(\eta)$ is

-see section~\ref{sec:tclPot}, for the precise definitions of the operators $\AP^{\epsilon},\AQ^{\epsilon}$ and section~\ref{sec:TCLcouplings} for the ones of $\eta_{\x}^{\epsilon},\eta_{\y}^{\epsilon}$.
+see section~\ref{sec:tclPot} for the precise definitions of the operators $\AP,\AQ$ and section~\ref{sec:TCLcouplings} for the ones of $\eta_{\x} ,\eta_{\y} $.
 Moreover, the authors of \cite{ChaosDecom} conjectured that the distributional limit \eqref{limitetaIntro} holds also for the classic Sinkhorn regularization. \cite{Gunsilius2021MatchingFC} proved that \eqref{eq:etalim} is tight and the limit is centered, however the conjecture remained opened.
-In Theorem~\ref{Theorem:TCLcouplings} we prove that \eqref{limitetaIntro} holds for compactly supported measures, and therefore the conjecture of \cite{ChaosDecom} is true. \\
+In Theorem~\ref{Theorem:TCLcouplings} we prove that \eqref{limitetaIntro} holds for compactly supported measures, and therefore the conjecture of \cite{ChaosDecom} is true.

-Theorem~\ref{Theorem:TCLcouplings} is derived as a consequence of the first order linearization of the potentials, described in Theorem~\ref{Theorem:TCLpot}, whose proof is based on a reformulation of the optimality conditions \eqref{optimallityCodt0} as a $Z$-estimation problem (see for instance \cite{Vart_Well}).
-Differentiating in the Fr\'echet sense the objective function and using the uniform bounds provided by \cite{del2022improved}, the problem is reduced to the continuity and existence of the following self-operator in $\Cso\times\Cs$
+Theorem~\ref{Theorem:TCLcouplings} is derived as a consequence of the first-order linearization of the potentials, described in Theorem~\ref{Theorem:TCLpot}, whose proof is based on a reformulation of the optimality conditions \eqref{optimallityCodt0} as a $Z$-estimation problem (see for instance \cite{Vart_Well}).
+Differentiating in the Fr\'echet sense the objective function and using the uniform bounds provided by \cite{del2022improved}, the problem is reduced to the continuity and existence of the following operator in $\Cso\times\Cs$